hoho0001/mad9135/docs/assignments/README.md

 ### Mocha and Chai

 - After reading the content and watching the video tutorial on JavaScript Unit Testing with Mocha and Chai on this page [What is Mocha?](../modules/week6/mocha.md)
-- you will write a test to work for the robot.js script [zip](../robots.zip)
+- You will write a test to work for the robot.js script [zip](../robots.zip)
     - **STEPS**
     1. Create a project folder and add robot.js to that folder.
     2. Inside the project folder create a folder called "test".